adkron/dirtyinformation.com/_posts/2014-3-31-an-agile-contract.markdown

 title: An Agile Contract
 ---

-In starting my own business people always ask how I right contracts that don't have a fixed price or a well defined scope.
+In starting my own business people always ask how I write contracts that don't have a fixed price or a well defined scope.
 I'd love to talk about my wizardry of speaking or how amazing I am with my words, but you've read my blog.
 I only tell the truth as I know it and am confident in